 New Zealand is an awesome place for skiing and we are very lucky to have a number of amazing ski fields throughout the country, making skiing in New Zealand super accessible.
-Whether you’re in the North or South Island, a ski field is never too far away and no matter whether you’re a beginner or a budding slalom champion, there’s a destination to suit all levels.
+Whether you’re in the North or South Island, a ski field is never too far away and no matter whether you’re a beginner or a budding Olympian, there’s a destination to suit all levels.
 Skiing in New Zealand is right up there with our favourite past times.
-We love to welcome visitors from around the world during the winter months in search of the powdery white stuff – Australians love our winter snow and we love to see them on our slopes.
+Visitors from around the world journey here during the winter months in search of the powdery white stuff.

-We are lucky here in New Zealand to have some of the best ski fields in the world so we decided to take a look at 7 of the best places to go skiing in New Zealand this weekend – we’d love to hear from you if you hit the slopes and send us your best photos so we can share them with our fans on Facebook.
+We are lucky here in New Zealand to have some of the best ski fields in the world so we decided to take a look at 7 of the best places to go skiing in New Zealand this Winter.
+Here are seven of our favourite New Zealand ski resorts – which ones will you be heading to this winter?

 Top 7 places to ski in New Zealand this winter